Sahasram (film): Plot

-Sudheer's Father Sreekanthan is the state home minister and has an exact revenge on Vaishak for killing his son Sudheer.
+Sudheer's Father Sreekanthan is the state home minister and seeks exact revenge on Vaishak for killing his son Sudheer.
 He orders the police officials that Vyshakan should be given death penalty by the court.
 Vyshakan turns extremely violent at the hospital and advances to attack SP Vishnu.
 But Vishnu defends him and Vyshakan is given a shock treatment.

 Vishnu then begins his investigation into the case.
 He is assisted by Circle Inspector Ameer and Sub Inspector Joy.
 The rest of the movie is how Vishnu finds the real perpetrator behind Sudheer's death and also unravels a few mysteries behind the mansion which is being used as the shooting location.

 Cast

 Soundtrack

 The music of Sahasram is given by M. Jayachandran.
 The lyrics are written by Kaithapram Damodaran Namboothiri.

 The film has two songs, performed by K. S. Chitra and Alphose.